 We're All in the Lab Now

-AI is full of unknowns, which requires "labs-thinking"
+AI is full of unknowns, product development requires "labs-thinking"

 For over a decade, I have made my career inside corporate innovation labs.
 If you have ever worked in one, you know the specific energy of that environment.
 When they are run correctly, leadership provides the political cover for elite teams to obsess over what comes next.
 We operated on informed hunches, high-velocity, and a healthy disregard for the status quo.
 We tracked global shifts, interviewed customers to understand their deepest pain points, experimented with tech that barely worked until it worked, and built prototypes that essentially served as continuous experiments on the future.